prempreetbrar/Hangman/README.md

 - The app itself is a single component; I'd like to update this to make the buttons their own separate component, one that takes in "activated/deactivated" props from the parent and renders itself accordingly.
 - At the top of the Hangman function, there is duplication of code; the code to set the initial state and restart the game is nearly identical.
 I looked at a few workarounds using the useReducer hook but ultimately decided to stay with my current code because of its simplicity.
 As a result, I hope to use useReducer extensively in a future project.
 - The app is single player; you can't play with your friends, and there isn't a topic or category to which a word pertains.
+- I felt I had strong skills in Vanilla JavaScript, which is why I chose to use React.